josevalim/erl_phoenix/README.md

   * Rendering a view simply calls a `render/2` function with the template name and the assigns (see `erl_phoenix_error_html.erl`)

-  * Channels and LiveViews define a `@behaviour` which we can adhere from any BEAM language that supports behaviours
+  * Channels and LiveViews define a `@behaviour` which we can adhere from any BEAM language that supports behaviours.
+Currently LiveView requires to implement a `__live__` callback with internals and hopefully this projects helps define a clearer API around that

 This means it is easy to replace these layers by any other BEAM language.
 The only exception here is the `socket/2` macro in the endpoint, which does not currently have a direct translation to runtime APIs.
 However, this has recently improved with the addition of connetion upgrades to Plug and [`websock_adapter`](https://github.com/phoenixframework/websock_adapter/).
 For now, the endpoint is written in Elixir, but contributions are certainly welcome to close this gap.